bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 - Normative statement - Statement that are based on opinions
     - Example: The unemployment rate should be 0%

 ---
-## Application to International Trade
+## Interdependence & Gains from Trade

 ### Comparative Advantage vs Absolute Advantage